 Overnight, Supergirl becomes a media sensation.
 No one knows who she is or what she is, but everyone is inspired.
 Freaking out and confused over her sister’s reaction, Kara decides to confide in someone – not to mention she’s mad she wasn’t dubbed “Superwoman.”
 She elects her best friend Winn (Jeremy Jordan) about her powers unaware that the new guy, Jimmy Olson (Mehcad Brooks) also knows Kara’s secret.

-Considering the explosion into popularity superheroes have enjoyed (following in the footsteps of Tobey McGuire’s Spider-Man and Iron Man), it was only a matter of time before more network TV jumped on the small screen bandwagon (ABC and CW currently have the small screen cornered on comic book adaptations).
+Considering the explosion of popularity superheroes now enjoy (following in the footsteps of Tobey McGuire’s Spider-Man and Iron Man), it was only a matter of time before more network TV jumped on the small screen bandwagon.
+(ABC and CW currently have the small screen cornered on comic book adaptations.)
 While this pilot was lighthearted and fun, I don’t know that it reached the potential it may have or that some of its DC Comics counterparts have.
 Oddly enough the one thing I picked up about this series is that it was… well, sometimes “silly.”
 Why I’d notice this I don’t know.
 Especially considering I relish the more lighthearted side of things (notably so in superhero universes), but to me there is a difference between silliness and a good lighthearted banter.
 I think what this pilot expressed, is great promise.

 But onto more thoughts because, guys, as you’re sure to know, I do have thoughts. *wink* I did LOVE this pilot.
 Don’t let any of my minor quibbles convince you otherwise.
-What I adored most was Kara.
-Her character might seem cliché considering all of the nerdy girls we have met through our televisions, but I don’t care.
+What I adore most is Kara.
+Her character might seem cliché considering all of the nerdy girls we meet on our televisions, but I don’t care.
 She’s got a bit of a Felicity Smoak (Arrow) vibe going for her yet is still her own unique person.
 When I was watching this, one of the first things that popped into my head was The Devil Wears Prada.
 Because of Kara’s job, there is definitely a similar ambiance to the classic (my word because in my book it is) workplace comedy.

-Wrapping this up, I'm not a particularly big advocate of feminist rights, but I can admit it was fun to watch a female superhero step up.
-Kara has a kind of Barry Allen struggle ahead of her in the sense of her being unsure of her role whereas someone like Oliver Queen started out with some daemons already present.
-There are some cute sparks going on between a trio of the characters suggesting the scripting is considering a love triangle.
-We'll see how that turns out.
+Wrapping this up, I’m not a particularly big advocate of feminist rights, but it’s fun to watch a female superhero.
+Kara has a kind of Barry Allen struggle ahead of her in the sense of her being unsure of her role.
+Whereas someone like Oliver Queen starts out with some daemons.
+There are some cute sparks going on between a trio of the characters suggesting the script considers a love triangle.
+We’ll see how that turns out.
 No matter what, I loved Supergirl.
-I suspect I'll keep up with it for a few episodes at the very least and see where it goes.
+I suspect I’ll keep up with it for a few episodes at the very least and see where it goes.
 The possibilities for this show could be endless and the fact that its heroine has an innate sense to protect with a moral compass makes it complete.
-Beyond that, all that's left to say is, the pilot was indeed... super.
+Beyond this, all that’s left to say is, the pilot is indeed… super.

 Have you watched Supergirl?
 If so, let me know what you thought.
 If not, are you planning on watching it?
 I’d love to chat about this fun new series with you all.